gseitz/zoom-alfred-workflow/README.md

 1. Invoke the workflow again and action the second entry `2.
 Enter Verification Code`: ![Enter Verification Code](images/enter_code.png)
 1. Paste the verification code in the Alfred prompt after `zm code `: ![Paste Code](images/paste_code.png)
 1. The final OAuth tokens will be saved at `~/.zoom-alfred-workflow/tokens`: ![Tokens saved](images/tokens_saved.png)

-Contratulations.
-Enjoy your meetings without closing annoying browser pages!
+1. Contratulations.
+You can now join your meetings without having to close annoying redirect-pages in the browser!
 ![Screenshot](images/screenshot.png)

 ## How to build